Best smartwatches for battery life 2024

 Why you can trust Android Central Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-If you choose MIP, decide whether or not you need a solar panel.
-The Garmin Instinct 2X Solar or Enduro 3 might sound appealing, but if you don't get frequent, direct sunlight for the watch to pick up on, you won't actually have "unlimited" battery.
+If you choose MIP, decide whether a solar panel is necessary.
+The Garmin Instinct 2X Solar or Enduro 3 might sound appealing, but if you don't get frequent, direct sunlight for the watch to pick up on, you won't actually have an "unlimited" battery.
 And if you work out daily with dual-band GPS tracking, the watch won't be able to refill its battery quickly enough.
-You may want to choose a watch that skips the pretense and just lasts a long time on its own merits.
+You may choose a watch that skips the pretense and lasts a long time on its own merits.

 Michael L Hicks